j0hnskot/Gory_Bat/README.md

-flappy_bird_clone
+Gory Bat
 =================

-A clone just to learn working with the Phaser engine
+A "Flappy Bird" clone with a touch of Gore.
+And bats.